-POTENTIAL FOR WIDESPREAD ILLNESS ON CAMPUS Response Procedures
+POTENTIAL FOR WIDESPREAD ILLNESS ON CAMPUS

-- 1. In the event of an illness outbreak that seems to have affected several people on campus with the potential of affecting more individuals: - Seek appropriate medical service from Portland Adventist Hospital or a local physician. - Call the Campus Nurse at ext.
-1001. - Call the Director of Student Life at ext.
-1008. - Activate CIRT by contacting a primary team member. - 2.
+- 1. In the event of an illness outbreak that seems to have affected several people on campus with the potential of affecting more individuals: - Seek appropriate medical service from Portland Adventist Hospital or a local physician. - Call Residence Life at ext.
+1098. - Activate CIRT by contacting a primary team member. - 2.
 In the event that it is determined there is an infectious outbreak on campus, the following procedures apply: - The Campus Nurse will be in contact with the attending physician(s) treating campus personnel to determine the potential or extent of concern. - If appropriate and so directed by attending medical personnel, isolate the primary residence of the affected parties. - Notify the Multnomah County Health Department's Communicable Disease and Occupational Health Office at 503-988-3406.
 This is a 24 hour automated service with punch button options to follow. - Activate CIRT by contacting a primary team member.